Lost in Space: Season 1

-The astronaut family of Dr. John Robinson, accompanied by a pilot and a robot, set out in the year 1997 from an overpopulated Earth in the spaceship Jupiter 2 to travel to a planet circling the star Alpha Centauri.
-The Jupiter 2 mission is sabotaged by Dr. Zachary Smith – an agent for an unnamed foreign government – who slips aboard the spaceship and reprograms the robot to destroy the ship and crew.
-However, Smith is trapped aboard, and his extra weight alters the craft's flight path and places it directly in the path of a massive meteor storm.
-Smith manages to save himself by prematurely reviving the crew from suspended animation.
+The first season begins as the Robinson family and their pilot are about to set out from Earth for a planet circling the star Alpha Centauri.
+Dr. Smith saves himself from the post-launch crisis of his own making by prematurely reviving the crew from suspended animation.
 The ship survives, but the damage caused by Smith's earlier sabotage of the robot leaves the crew lost in space.
 The Jupiter 2 crash-lands on an alien world, later identified by Will as Priplanus, where they spend the rest of the season and survive a host of adventures.
 Smith remains with the crew and acts as a source of comedic cowardice and villainy, exploiting the eternally forgiving nature of Professor Robinson.

 Season 2

 At the start of the second season (from this point on filmed in color), the repaired Jupiter 2 launches into space once more, to escape the destruction of Priplanus following a series of cataclysmic earthquakes.
 The Robinsons crash-land on a strange new world, to become planet-bound again for another season.